joernhees/userdocker/README.rst

 .. note::

-    Userdocker is currently in ALPHA state.
-Testing, reviewing and feedback are very welcome.
-Use with caution!
+    Userdocker is currently in BETA state.
+Despite our ongoing efforts to test on our local infrastructure, further testing, reviewing and feedback are very welcome.
+Use with caution and watch the GitHub repo for issues and new releases!

 Userdocker is aimed towards scientific high performance computing and cluster